Research

 Selected work in progress:

-"Seeds on Rocky Ground: the role of Alignment on School Principals’ Performance.
-Evidence from a top-down training intervention in Peru" [Draft available on request]
+"Seeds on Rocky Ground: the Role of Alignment on the Effectiveness of School Training Interventions" (with Lee Crawfurd) [Draft available on request]

 Media: